auto-mat/django-import-export-celery/README.rst

 django-import-export-celery: process slow django imports and exports in celery
 ==============================================================================

-django-import-export-celery helps you process long running imports in celery.
+django-import-export-celery helps you process long running imports and exports in celery.

 Setting up imports with celery
 ------------------------------